lalashutosh/quantum-slm/design_choices.md

 - **Failure Analysis:** If the model fails on noise questions but succeeds on kernel questions, I know where to add training data.
 - **Continuous Validation:** Each new build is automatically tested against a benchmark.

-**Vaisala Relevance:** Production models need automated testing, not manual spot-checks.
+**Enterprise Relevance:** Production models need automated testing, not manual spot-checks.

 ---